02 Feb The Three Big Choices for Your Kitchen Remodel

 Tile- Ceramic($3-$8 per square foot) Porcelain($2-$14 per square foot)

-Tile flooring would be any kind of ceramic or porcelain flooring.
+Tile flooring would be any kind of ceramic, porcelain or shell stone tile.
 Tile flooring offers you the option of many different color and texture options.
 You can also get porcelain tiles with the appearance of wood or stone and it is fairly convincing.
 Tile flooring can be hard on your feet compared to wood or laminate.

 I like to break the cabinet choice down into 3 options.
 You can buy stock cabinets, RTA cabinets, or custom made cabinets.
 There are advantages to all three.